R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Method

 \subsection{Speaker-invariant Clustering}

-Spin is an efficient SSFT method for improving content representations inspired by Swapping Assignments between Views (SwAV)~\citep{caron2020unsupervised}.
+Spin is an efficient DS method for improving content representations inspired by Swapping Assignments between Views (SwAV)~\citep{caron2020unsupervised}.
 We briefly introduce Spin and suggest readers refer to the original paper for further details.

 For each utterance in a mini-batch, the F0 frequency and the relative ratio between formant frequencies are randomly perturbed to mimic the same sentence spoken by a different speaker~\citep{choi2021nansy,qian2022contentvec}.
 The original and perturbed views are fed into a transformer encoder~\citep{vaswani2017attention} initialized with an SSL model like HuBERT~\citep{hsu2021hubert}.
 The output representations $\mathbf{H} = [\boldsymbol{h}_1 \dots \boldsymbol{h}_B]^{\transp}$ of the original view are linearly projected and L2-normalized to $\mathbf{Z} = [\boldsymbol{z}_1 \dots \boldsymbol{z}_B]^{\transp}$, where $B$ is the number of frames in a batch.
 We then use the representations to compute a probability distribution over a learnable codebook as $p\left( \cdot | \boldsymbol{z}_b \right)$.
 We perform the same operations to the perturbed utterance, resulting in another distribution $q\left( \cdot | \Tilde{\boldsymbol{z}}_b \right)$, where $\Tilde{\cdot}$ denotes features from the speaker-perturbed view.
 Next, $q$ is smoothed by solving an optimal transport problem to enforce full codebook usage.
-Finally, the model is trained to perform swapped predictions between views by minimizing the cross-entropy loss where $K$ is the size of the learnable codebook, and the second term emerges from the interchangeability of the role of the perturbed and original speech.\footnote{$[N] = \{1, 2, \dots, N \}$ for any positive integer $N$.} Under this SSFT framework, the fine-tuned model produces speaker-invariant representations, making the content of speech signals more accessible to downstream applications.
+Finally, the model is trained to perform swapped predictions between views by minimizing the cross-entropy loss where $K$ is the size of the learnable codebook, and the second term emerges from the interchangeability of the role of the perturbed and original speech.\footnote{$[N] = \{1, 2, \dots, N \}$ for any positive integer $N$.} Under this DS framework, the fine-tuned model produces speaker-invariant representations, making the content of speech signals more accessible to downstream applications.